sympy/sympy/doc/src/tutorial/calculus.rst

      3  2 ⎛ 3  3  3       2  2  2                ⎞  x⋅y⋅z
     x ⋅y ⋅⎝x ⋅y ⋅z  + 14⋅x ⋅y ⋅z  + 52⋅x⋅y⋅z + 48⎠⋅ℯ

-These unevaluated objects are useful to delay the evaluation of the derivative, or for printing purposes.
+These unevaluated objects are useful for delaying the evaluation of the derivative, or for printing purposes.
 They are also used when SymPy does not know how to compute the derivative of an expression (for example, if it contains an undefined function, which are described in the :ref:`Solving